 Consistently high performers who are paid at or above the market premium zone may receive lump sum "spot" awards instead of base pay increases.

-HR will continue to assess the market reference ranges to ensure they are updated to reflect market changes.
+The Executive Director of Budgets and Compensation will continue to assess the market reference ranges to ensure they are updated to reflect market changes.